-The 2019 Borrower Defense Rule, which went into effect on July 1, 2020, makes it more likely that Marylanders are saddled with significant amounts of student loan debt that they are unable to repay, promotes deceptive and predatory practices by schools that are no longer deterred by the threat of the ED seeking reimbursement for the cancellation of student loans, and wastes state grant money provided to students who attend a fraudulent program.
-Because the 2019 Borrower Defense Rule violates the Administrative Procedure Act, harms the public interest and welfare of the residents of the State of Maryland, and causes direct injury to the State, the OAG joined 22 other states in a lawsuit filed in the United States District Court for the Northern District of California on July 15, 2020 against Secretary DeVos and the ED.
-The ED filed a motion to dismiss in September, and we filed our opposition on November 20, 2020.
+The 2019 Borrower Defense Rule, which went into effect on July 1, 2020, made it more likely that Marylanders would be saddled with significant amounts of student loan debt , promoted deceptive and predatory practices by schools, and wasted state grant money provided to students who attend a fraudulent program.
+Because the 2019 Borrower Defense Rule violated the Administrative Procedure Act, harmed the public interest and welfare of the residents of the State of Maryland, and caused direct injury to the State, the OAG joined 22 other states in a lawsuit filed in the United States District Court for the Northern District of California on July 15, 2020 against Secretary DeVos and the ED.